 Remember that velocity will also vary with temperature, altitude and humidity.

-Another factor to consider is that when a rifle bullet leaves the muzzle it is usually yawing, and only stabilises after 10m or so.
-This is why against certain materials bullets exhibt greater penetration at medium range than short, despite lower velocity.
+Another factor to consider is that when a rifle bullet leaves the muzzle it is usually yawing, and only stabilizes after 10m or so.
+This is why against certain materials bullets exhibit greater penetration at medium range than short, despite lower velocity.
 At very close range a 5.56mm bullet may display tumbling and fragmentation, even though it is travelling slower than 2500fps.
-Range at which this happens is very short however -a Colt commando or similar shorty might be an sufficient room clearer, but wouldn't be a street fighter.
-A 16 or 20 barrelled weapon is still going to wound a target more effectively.
+Range at which this happens is very short however: a Colt Commando or similar shorty might be an sufficient room clearer, but wouldn’t be a street fighter.
+A 16" or 20" barrelled weapon is still going to wound a target more effectively.
 Shorter barrelled versions of assault rifles are marketed as CQB weapons, so it is worth realizing that such guns will have reduced stopping power in the very role that they need it most.
 This is why I propose the adoption of the 9x39mm round or .300 Whisperâ for CQB even though it means supplying an extra cartridge.